 Beneath this, you have the alpha tolerance slider, which indicates the tolerance for creating the mask with respect to the transparency of the sprites pixels - with a higher tolerance pixels that are partially transparent are left outside the mask, while with a lower tolerance the mask will take into account those pixels.
 This influences both the bounding box (when not set to manual) and the mask for precise collision checking.

 Finally you can set the Bounding Box limits for the mask.
 The bounding box is the name given to the rectangular area that the sprite mask fits in.
 Only pixels inside this bounding box are used for the mask and will be involved in collision checking, and by default this is automatically computed, taking the alpha tolerance into account.
-If you have precise checked then this will be separate for each sub-image too.
+If you have "precise (per frame)" checked then this will be separate for each sub-image too.
 When setting it yourself, you can input the values in the boxes for left, right top and bottom, or you can click in the sprite view and drag to "draw" it over the sprite.
 Note that when "drawing" the bounding box, the mask is automatically generated to fit within the end values.

 It is worth noting that if you go to the Preview window, you can adjust the collision mask using the "handles" found in each corner.
 Clicking and dragging these will adjust the collision mask just the same as inputing values for the bounding box would.